 For a successful internship, it is important that you discuss progress during your internship with both of your supervisors.
 In addition to regular meetings with your host supervisor, a progress evaluation meeting needs to be organised with your WU supervisor to discuss your progress and performance so far.
-In preparation to this meeting, you and your host supervisor complete the Progress Evaluation Form (see Appendix III), you ask for host supervisor for specific feedback and send the form to your WU supervisor.
+In preparation to this meeting, you and your host supervisor complete the Progress Evaluation Form in Osiris, you ask your host supervisor for specific feedback and afterwards the host supervisor approves your progress evaluation form and it is send (by Osiris) to your WU supervisor.

 During the progress evaluation meeting, all aspects of the internship project at that point are discussed (i.e. internship plan, supervision, performance).
 The principle of two-way feedback applies to the progress evaluation: if you have experienced any shortcomings in your supervision, then this is a good moment to discuss them and make agreements on potential improvements.
 In case of severe problems regarding your dedication, skills, knowledge or communication, your WU supervisor and the internship examiner, may decide to terminate the internship project.
-The outcome of the evaluation will be discussed with you and will be registered in OSIRIS afterwards.
+The outcome of the evaluation will be discussed with you and your WU supervisor and will be registered in OSIRIS afterwards.